-Printable Reflexology Foot Chart Showing Pressure Points
+Printable Reflexology Foot Chart With Pressure Points

+Reflexology is regarded as a natural healing science and is based on a technique that applies pressure to areas of the feet.
+Reflexology may be among the strangest of these concepts to our western way of thinking.
 According to reflexologists, stress, fatigue, illness, toxins, and inactivity are harmful influences on the body that can be healed through reflexology treatment, which can be given by applying the right method of applying pressure on the right zone.

 But...

+How can parts of your foot correspond with organs in the rest of your body?
+How can doing something to your feet remove toxins from your heart, liver and kidneys?
 It may take the scientists hundreds of years to prove or disprove the claims of reflexology but if it works for you today isn't that all that matters?
+The list of negative side effects from reflexology is pretty much non-existent and the potential benefits are significant.

 So, What Exactly is Reflexology?